JCMexplains/writing-for-success-2023/textbook.md

 Topic sentence:

-### Draft Supporting Detail Sentences for Each Primary Support Sentence
+### Draft Supporting Detail Sentences For Each Primary Support Sentence

 After deciding which primary support points you will use as your topic sentences, you must add details to clarify and demonstrate each of those